 Section 3.
 The Secretary shall keep and transmit a record of all business transactions of the meetings and shall issue all notices of meetings and other business of the Society.
 Additionally, he shall be responsible for assisting in the coordination of the meeting site as well as selection of menus.

 Section 4.
 The Treasurer’s duty shall be that of handling the funds pertaining to the Society.
 He shall pay out funds only after having received and verified receipts for expenditures of the Society.
 Expenditures will be reported to the general membership at each formal meeting.
-He shall prepare the annual dues notices for all current members and mail by October 15th of the current year.
-The Treasurer will also prepare a membership status census after the November meeting for the Executive Committee meeting in December to aid the incoming board in budgeting and setting guidelines for the coming year.
+He shall oversee and direct the Membership Chair regarding the annual dues notices for all current members to be transmitted by October 15th of the current year.
+The Treasurer will also collaborate with the Membership Chair for preparation of a membership status census after the November meeting for the Executive Committee meeting in December to aid the incoming board in budgeting and setting guidelines for the coming year.
 He shall prepare the societies financial record for audit annually.

 TERMS OF OFFICE